ibm-cloud-docs/SecureGateway/securegateway_faq.md

 For gateway authentication endpoint, currently `bluemix.net` has been deprecated, if you are using REST API or SDK, please ensure you are connecting to [new endpoints](https://cloud.ibm.com/apidocs/secure-gateway#intro){: external} instead of `bluemix.net`.
 For Secure Gateway Client, please ensure your Secure Gateway Client does not fall more than 3 versions behind.

+## Why am I getting error when connect to `bluemix.net` endpoints

+After 2018 December maintenance, the `bluemix.net` endpoints are deprecated and replaced by `securegateway.cloud.ibm.com`, the `bluemix.net` endpoints are still being maintained for 1 year after the deprecation.
+After 2022 Nov maintenance, the `bluemix.net` endpoints are removed, Secure Gateway client version v180fp9 and former is not be able to connect to Secure Gateway server after the maintenance, REST API or SDK which connect to `bluemix.net` endpoints gets 404 error.

+If you are using REST API or SDK, please confirm your application is connecting to API endpoints `sgmanager.REGION.securegateway.cloud.ibm.com` instead of `sgmanager.REGION.bluemix.net`.
+For details, please refer to [API document](https://cloud.ibm.com/apidocs/secure-gateway#intro){: external}

+For Secure Gateway client, if you are using version v180fp9 or former, please upgrade the Secure Gateway client and ensure your Secure Gateway client does not fall more than 3 versions behind.

 ## Where can I receive Secure Gateway notifications, especially for disruptive maintenance?
 {: #faq-notification}
 {: faq}